betaglot/plantabeta/docs/reference/Beta/WhatBeta.md

 Eco is weather, if you are in fog you can't see eco.
 Remember that eco is the object of environment, which always exists.
 Eco requires perception.
 Eco requires Neuro

+## Beta.Error

+There is a miscommunication happening if:

 ::: details 🛠 <dev>&&&</dev>

 [BetaSequence](https://docs.python.org/3/library/stdtypes.html#sequence-types-list-tuple-range)